-The measurement date of the OPEB liability is June 30, 2022.
-The actuarial valuation date is June 30, 2022.
-The results for June 30, 2022 and the expense for 2021-22 are based on a roll forward of the June 30, 2021 valuation.
+The measurement date of the OPEB liability is June 30, 2023.
+The actuarial valuation date is June 30, 2023.

 Cost of Living Adjustment (COLA) - The OPEB program does not provide for automatic cost of living adjustments (COLA).
 OPEB benefits are subject to medical inflation, which is reflected in the actuarial assumptions.